 Jacob and his family (the Israelites) had gone into Egypt, multiplied in number, and descended into slavery.
 Moses was born into that situation.
 Yet his story starts with hints that God was moving providentially in his life events.
-However, at this point he was tending flocks in the obscurity of the Sinai desert, alienated from his people who were still in slavery in Egypt.
-Then suddenly and quite unexpectedly one day he noticed a burning bush.
+However, at this point he was tending flocks in the obscurity of the Sinai desert, alienated from his people, who were still enslaved in Egypt.
+Then suddenly, and quite unexpectedly, one day he noticed a burning bush.
 On going over to investigate, an ‘angel’(Exodus 3:2), who appears to have been a manifestation of God Himself, made this monumental announcement.

-Full fruition however, for both the Hebrews and us – since Christians ‘are Abraham’s seed and heirs according to promise’(Galatians 3:29) – will come not in the promised land of Israel, but what it stands for throughout scripture, as the patriarchs realised, ‘a better country, that is, a heavenly one’(Hebrews 11:16).
-And, as Paul realised, even if a hostile world throws its worst at us, we will immediately be transported into our ultimate promised land of ‘his heavenly Kingdom’(2 Timothy 4:18).
+Full fruition however, for both the Hebrews and us – since Christians ‘are Abraham’s offspring and heirs according to promise’(Galatians 3:29) – will come not in the promised land of Israel, but what it stands for throughout scripture, as the patriarchs realised, ‘a better country, that is, a heavenly one’(Hebrews 11:16).
+And as Paul realised, even if a hostile world throws its worst at us, we will immediately be transported into our ultimate promised land of ‘His heavenly Kingdom’(2 Timothy 4:18, cf. 6-8).

-In the meantime, after coming out of ‘Egypt’(Hebrews 11:26) through our Red ‘sea’(1 Corinthians 10:2) of baptism, yet still in the desert of this world, we must learn to depend on the manna and water from God to sustain us, ‘everything that proceeds out of the mouth of Yahweh.’(Deuteronomy 8:3)
+In the meantime, after coming out of ‘Egypt’(Hebrews 11:26) through our Red ‘sea’(1 Corinthians 10:2) of baptism, yet still in the desert of this world, we must learn to depend on the manna from God to sustain us, ‘every word that proceeds out of Yahweh’s mouth’(Deuteronomy 8:3).